keto… do you want some more?

 Meanwhile, if you’ve got great blood sugars but want to lose body fat there’s no reason to be eating a super high fat therapeutic ketogenic diet designed to control epileptic seizures.

-The first instalment of the Nutrient Optmiser is a free calculator that will help you identify the ideal macronutrient ranges, energy intake and as well as a shortlist of optimal foods and meals to suit your goals.
+If you want to get some definitive answers about your current diet head over to Nutrient Optmiser where we will help you identify the ideal macronutrient ranges, energy intake and as well as a shortlist of optimal foods and meals to suit your goals.
 We’d love you to check it and let us know what you think.
 We hope it will help a lot of people avoid the confusion of keto and move forward towards optimal.